-In How to moderate a webinar like a pro (part 1), I talked about pre-event preparation; in this post, I’m going to give some tips for what to do once you are live and in front of an audience.
+In How to moderate a panel or webinar like a pro (part 1), I talked about pre-event preparation; in this post, I’m going to give some tips for what to do once you are in front of an audience.

 Position your camera so you can look directly at it; it looks more professional and is more engaging for the audience if you are looking directly at them from the screen.